chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 When assets sit on exchanges, custody operations inherit the exchange's solvency and operational risks.
 The practical "plumbing" includes understanding how wallets are tiered across hot, warm, and cold storage, how margin and lending are accounted for, whether collateral faces rehypothecation risk, and how losses are socialized through insurance funds and auto-deleveraging mechanisms.

 **Proof-of-Reserves (PoR)** demonstrates exchange solvency through on-chain or custodian-verified asset attestations paired with client-verifiable liability proofs.
 Effective PoR includes clear exclusion proofs and published scope overseen by independent auditors.
 Asset-only snapshots or one-off announcements provide insufficient assurance for professional operations.
+For example, Kraken publishes Merkle-tree liabilities with per-client inclusion proofs under auditor oversight.

 ---